AI Assistants That Match Invoices, Route Approvals, and Close the Books.

 Where Finance teams usually start

 Finance teams usually start with the repeatable jobs that eat time every week: catch discrepancies before they hit the books, get the right approver every time, and close the month faster.
 Finance team members managing invoicing, expense tracking, reconciliation, reporting, and approval workflows.
-Pinksheep turns those recurring requests into one reviewable agent plan so the team can connect the right tools, inspect the sequence of steps, and keep important writes approval-first before anything changes in production.
+Pinksheep turns those recurring requests into a reviewable plan so the team can connect the right tools, inspect the sequence of steps, and keep important changes approval-first before anything updates in production.

 Common questions